SRCH2/srch2-ngn/documentation/docs/index.md

 character-by-character input.
 Feel free to reuse this [code](https://github.com/SRCH2/hello-srch2-android-sdk/tree/master/Hello-SRCH2-Android-SDK/app/src/main/java/com/srch2/android/demo/helloworld) in your own projects.
-It's two methods *onNewSearchInput* and *onNewSearchInputIsBlank* are used to pass search input from the user to the *SRCH2Engine* or clear the list if the user has cleared the search input text.
+It's two methods *onNewSearchInput* and *onNewSearchInputIsBlank* are used to pass search input from the user to the *SRCH2Engine* or clear the list if the user has cleared the search input text; we pass a blank string when the search input is blank to notify the *SRCH2Engine* to clear the cached last query.

 Whenever the SRCH2 server does a search, the results come back instantly.
 It is recommended that, while developing with the SDK, you employ